Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 ```

 ### Step 3 - Set Masking Policies on Tagged Columns
-Now we are able to use an ALTER TAG statement to set the Masking Policies on the PII tagged columns Please now execute the query in this step which applies each Masking Policy to the appropriate Tag using [ALTER TAG...
+Now we are able to use an ALTER TAG statement to set the Masking Policies on the PII tagged columns Please now execute the query in this step, which applies each Masking Policy to the appropriate Tag using [ALTER TAG...
 SET MASKING POLICY](https://docs.snowflake.com/en/sql-reference/sql/alter-tag) command.

 This will result in a `Statement executed successfully.` message.